• Skip to main content

 3. Install macOS Update

-Your Mac can run slow, if it is busy downloading updates in background and also if it is waiting for an update to be installed.
+Your Mac can run slow, if it is busy downloading updates in the background and also if it is waiting for an update to be installed.

-On the next screen, click on Software Update Icon and install Update (if available).
+2. On the next screen, click on Software Update Icon and install Update (if available).

-4. Clear Trash, Remove Unwanted Files from Downloads & Documents Folders
+4. Clear Trash, Remove Unwanted Files

-Right-click on the Trash icon in Taskbar and click on Empty Trash.
-After, this open Downloads Folder and delete all the unnecessary items from this Folder.
+2. Click on the Finder Icon located in the taskbar > select Downloads Folder in the left-pane and delete all the unnecessary items from this Folder.

 5. Close Apps Consuming High CPU and RAM